jetify-com/devbox/docs/app/docs/ide_configuration/direnv.md

 direnv: using devbox
 ```

-This will generate a `.envrc` file in your project directory along with your `devbox.json`, if you make changes to `.envrc` file, you can run `direnv allow` so that your shell will activate whenever you navigate to the directory or `direnv revoke` to stop.
-Any changes to `devbox.json` will automatically trigger direnv to re-setup the environment.
+This will generate a `.envrc` file in your project directory that contains `devbox.json`.
+Run `direnv allow` to activate your shell upon directory navigation.
+Run `direnv revoke` to stop.
+Changes to `devbox.json` automatically trigger direnv to reset the environment.

 #### Existing Project